 After consultation with the mining and environmental authorities a decision was also made to leave handling of the Kairamaat 1 area, which includes the Rompas vein-style prospects, to a later date to allow for additional background data to be collected and further discussions with stakeholders.
-Therefore at this stage, the Company is focussing its efforts on the Rajapalot project area which it discovered in September 2012.
+This process has now started and an application for the renewal of Kairamaat 1 is expected to be ready for submission in Q1 2017.
+Therefore, at this stage, the Company is focussing its efforts on the Rajapalot project area which it discovered in September 2012.